-At Honey Lake Clinic, equine therapy is used in correlation with other forms of treatment and education, offering you a deeper awareness of yourself and a perfect environment in which to explore your feelings, behaviors and interactions with others.
+At Honey Lake Clinic, equine assisted therapy is used in correlation with other forms of treatment and education, offering you a deeper awareness of yourself and a perfect environment in which to explore your feelings, behaviors and interactions with others.

 What are the Benefits?

-Equine therapy is proven effective in helping clients develop accountability, responsibility, self-confidence, problem-solving ability, and self-control.
+Equine assisted therapy is proven effective in helping clients develop accountability, responsibility, self-confidence, problem-solving ability, and self-control.
 Working with horses can help you develop several skills for healthier living, things like—

 - Identifying and coping with troubling thoughts and feelings